-5.2.1 Mode Register
+6.2 Mode Register Set Operation

 The Mode Register is used to define the specific mode of operation of the LPDDR SDRAM.
-This definition includes the definition of a burst length, a burst type, a CAS latency as shown below table.
+This definition includes the definition of a burst length, a burst type, a CAS latency as shown in the following figure.

-The Mode Register is programmed via the MODE REGISTER SET command (with BA0=0 and BA1=0) and will retain the stored information until it is reprogrammed, the device goes into Deep Power-Down mode, or the device loses power.
+The Mode Register is programmed via the MODE REGISTER SET command (with BA0=0 and BA1=0) and will retain the stored information until it is reprogrammed, the device goes into Deep Power Down mode, or the device loses power.

 Mode Register bits A0-A2 specify the burst length, A3 the type of burst (sequential or interleave), A4-A6 the CAS latency.
 A logic 0 should be programmed to all the undefined addresses bits to ensure future compatibility.